ibm-cloud-docs/satellite/link-endpoints.md

 1. From the [{{site.data.keyword.satelliteshort}} **Locations** dashboard](https://cloud.ibm.com/satellite/locations), click the name of your location.
-2. From the **Endpoints** tab, click the name of your endpoint.
+2. From the **Link endpoints** tab, click the name of your endpoint.
-3. In the **Source list** section, click **Add a source**.
+3. In the **Source list** section, click **Add source**.
+4. Choose an existing source or configure a new source and add it to the source list.
+  * To add an existing source, select the source name and click **Add**.
-4. Enter a name for the source, and enter the IP address or subnet CIDR for the client that you want to connect to the endpoint.
+  * To configure a new source, click **Configure source** to enter a source name and the IP address or subnet CIDR for the client that you want to connect to the endpoint, and click **Add**.
-5. Click **Add**.
-6. Use the toggle to enable the source to connect to the destination resource.
+5. Use the toggle to enable the source to connect to the destination resource.
 After you enable a source, network traffic to the destination through the endpoint is permitted only from clients that use an IP address in the range that you specified in the source.
 Network traffic from other clients that is sent to the destination resource through the endpoint is blocked.
-7. Repeat these steps for any sources that you want to grant access to the destination resource through the endpoint.
+6. Repeat these steps for any sources that you want to grant access to the destination resource through the endpoint.